-(b) The board shall publish guidelines to assist public agencies not within the board’s jurisdiction in the establishment of a professional and objective designer selection procedure, including a model application form, consistent with the provisions and intent of sections 44 to 58, inclusive.
-The board shall publish a standard designer selection form which shall be used by all cities, towns and public agencies not within the board’s jurisdiction; but, before publishing the standard form, the board shall seek input from the cities, towns and other public agencies not within the board’s jurisdiction.
-Any fee guidelines promulgated by the board shall be accompanied by a recommended basic scope of designer’s services that shall reflect the work associated with the fee guidelines.
-From time to time, and no less frequently than every 3 years, the board shall review and revise the fee schedule based upon prevailing costs at the time of such review and revision.
+(b) The board shall publish guidelines to assist public agencies not within the board's jurisdiction in the establishment of a professional and objective designer or interior designer selection procedure, including a model application form, consistent with sections 44 to 58, inclusive.
+The board shall publish a standard designer or interior designer selection form which shall be used by all cities, towns and public agencies not within the board's jurisdiction; provided, however, that before publishing the standard form, the board shall seek input from the cities, towns and other public agencies not within the board's jurisdiction.
+Any fee guidelines promulgated by the board shall be accompanied by a recommended basic scope of designer's or interior designer's services that shall reflect the work associated with the fee guidelines.
+From time to time, and not less frequently than every 3 years, the board shall review and revise the fee schedule based upon prevailing costs at the time of such review and revision.

 (c) Any city, town or other public agency not otherwise subject to the jurisdiction of the board may request the board to exercise jurisdiction regarding the selection of applicants to perform design services for a specified period of time or for a specified project.
 In such cases, all provisions of sections 44 to 58, inclusive, shall apply to the board, the applicants and the public agency so requesting.